Siddharth77/campaign-list-filter/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-## You can add more campaigns from console using AddCampaigns function from console like below:
+## You can add more campaigns from console using AddCampaigns function like below:

 AddCampaigns([
     {